-After questioning our own behaviours, resisting the joys and disappointments of traditional media, enduring the rolling eyes in critiques as well as, gentle remarks toward moving on toward a more reflective approach, maybe against better judgement, yet consciously, we decided to look for a new path toward justifying our “crafty” urges through a new series of conceptual collaborative pieces, which will play a part in our next show in motion; Celebration of Decoration (TMC.ALL RIGHTS RESERVED.).
+After enduring the rolling eyes in critiques, as well as, gentle remarks about moving on toward a more reflective approach, questioning their own behaviours, briefly deciding to put aside the joy of traditional media, finally, maybe against their better judgement, TBC started looking for a new path of justifying and understanding their “crafty” urges through a new series of conceptual collaborative pieces.
+The series was shown in September 2019 at @THEOFFSPACE as part of TBC’s Solo Show: Celebration of Decoration Pt.1 Pseudo Realism(TMC.ALL RIGHTS RESERVED.).

-Colorful, richly contrasting, vibrantly screaming and grinning assemblages of socio-critical personas seem undisturbed by the peculiarities taking place around them and how not only their surrounding forms them, but, as well, how they form what surrounds them.
-They reflect darker sides of contemporary culture back to the viewer in a humorous manner, a way to confront the viewer without alienating them.
-As in our motto: Humour is a gun.
-The series is supposed to turn into a constantly growing cycle of stories.
-Most of these paintings will evolve into Diptichons/Triptichons etc., because that’s what serious painters do.
-WINK WINK.
-MORE TO BE ANNOUNCED.
+Colorful, richly contrasting, vibrantly screaming and grinning assemblages of average personas seem undisturbed by the peculiarities taking place around them and not only how their surrounding forms them, but also how they form what surrounds them along the way.
+These characters reflect darker sides of our culture back to the viewer in a humorous manner – a way to confront the viewer without alienating them.
+As in TBC’s motto: Humour is a gun.
+The series is supposed to turn into a constantly growing cycle of stories, worlding TBC’s distorted fantasies.
+Most of these paintings will evolve into Diptichons/Triptichons etc., because that’s what serious painters do. *wink wink*

 They opted in for Acrylics.
 Nevertheless, the paintings, are not painted in the popular à la prima method, popularized in the early modern times by the impressionists as the ultimate method, which might work for some, yet with which you may never attain the same deepness of color as one can through multiple teeny-tiny glazes.